Wagner: Ally of Russian President says he founded group | Africanews

 Wagner

-Yegueni Prigozhin, a businessman close to Russian President Vladimir Putin, admitted on Monday that in 2014 he created the Wagner Group, a private military company, which is forbidden by law in Russia, and which is also present in the military campaign in Ukraine.
+Yegueni Prigozhin, a businessman close to Russian President Vladimir Putin, admitted on Monday that in 2014 he created the Wagner Group, a private military company, which is forbidden by law in Russia and is also present in the military campaign in Ukraine.

 "In 2014, when the genocide of the Russian population of the Dombash began (...)
 I, like many businessmen, went to the industrial estates where 'Cossacks' gathered and tried with money to assemble a group that would travel to defend the Russians," the businessman revealed in a comment posted on the social network VKontakt.

-However, in his words, he soon realised that half of the 'Cossacks' and paramilitaries were fraudsters and that half of those who received the money hired volunteers who were sent to certain death without equipment.
+However, in his words, he soon realized that half of the 'Cossacks' and paramilitaries were fraudsters and that half of those who received the money hired volunteers who were sent to certain death without equipment.

 "Then I went to one of the polygons and took care of it myself.
-I cleaned old weapons myself, looked at the issue of bulletproof vests and found specialists who helped me.
+I cleaned old weapons myself, looked at the issue of bulletproof vests, and found specialists who helped me.
 At that moment, on 1 May 2014, the group of patriots was born, which later received the name Wagner Group," Prigozhin noted.

 He stressed that it was only thanks to the courage of the Wagner Group members that "the liberation of the Lugansk airport and many other territories" in eastern Ukraine was possible.